dosipod/SrWiki/Sound-Settings.md

 Adjust this value on the LED Settings page so that the leds are only activated above a certain 'background noise' level.

 ## Gain
 Line-in signals are typically much lower than that of some of the microphones.
-Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate up to almost 6.0 gain.
+Rather than use an auto gain function, you can manually adjust the gain from 1 to 255, which translates to 0.1 up to almost 6.0 gain.

-In addition, the 'Intensity' slider can sometimes adjust an animation to simulate increased gain.
+In addition, the 'Intensity' and "input level" sliders can sometimes adjust an animation to simulate increased gain.

 ## How To
 Here's a method to setup squelch and gain for your SR WLED Device.

-1. Start out with the routine '*Gravcenter' with default sliders in the middle.
+1. Start out with the routine '*Gravimeter' with default sliders in the middle.
 2. Go to the sound settings configuration page.
-3. Increase gain to a high value, let's say 25 (or higher) and set the squelch to '0' and save.
+3. Increase gain to a high value, let's say 234 (or higher) and set the squelch to '1' and save.
-4. Depending on your input, you should now see the led's flashing.
+4. Depending on your input, you should now see the led's flashing, even when the wind blows.
 5. In a quiet environment, increase and occasionally save the squelch incrementally until the led's are no longer flashing.
 6. Once that's done, make noise appropriate to your 'noisy' environment and number of led's.
 Then adjust/save the gain so that the led's are responding appropriately.
 7. Note that some of the animations allow further sensitivity adjustment with the 'Intensity' setting.